 This year’s index reflects the rising success of Britain’s start-up businesses with annual turnover figures for the 100 businesses featured averaging an impressive £1.14m – a considerable increase on the 2014 list.
 Even more remarkable is that four of the 2015 Startups 100-listed start-ups have already reached turnover of over £6m – giving weight to the argument that there is no better time to start a business in the UK.

 The index also reflects increased levels of employment among UK start-ups with the average number of employees for those in the list sitting at 19; a 31% rise on the staff numbers in the previous index.

-Selected from hundreds of entries from start-up entrepreneurs across the country, this year’s winners join an illustrious alumni of businesses which have gone on to become household names, such as YPlan, Raspberry Pi, Huddle, Naked Wines and notonthehighstreet.com (details below).
+Selected from hundreds of entries from start-up entrepreneurs across the country, this year’s winners join illustrious alumni of businesses that have gone on to become household names, such as YPlan, Raspberry Pi, Huddle, Naked Wines and notonthehighstreet.com (details below).